-Are we talking about the latency of a camera or (as we susually do) the end-to-end latency in a system?
+When discussing latency, a series of questions quickly arise about the subject.
+Are we talking about the latency of a camera's output or the end-to-end latency in a system?
 Latency when outputting a compressed or an uncompressed signal?
-Should the latency be expressed in frame or milliseconds? etc. As evoked below, there are moreover so different factors (hardware, software, signal type, protocol, system design,..) that will make the latency be UNIQUE for each system.
+Should the latency be expressed in frame or milliseconds? etc. As evoked below, there are various different factors (hardware, software, signal type, protocol, system design...) that will make the latency unique for each system.
 But let's try to start from the beginning:

 What is latency?